yukara-ikemiya/friendly-stable-audio-tools/README.md

 The following properties are defined in the top level of the model configuration:

 - `model_type`
-  - The type of model being defined, currently limited to one of `"autoencoder", "diffusion_uncond", "diffusion_cond", "diffusion_cond_inpaint", "diffusion_autoencoder"`.
+  - The type of model being defined, currently limited to one of `"autoencoder", "diffusion_uncond", "diffusion_cond", "diffusion_cond_inpaint", "diffusion_autoencoder", "lm"`.
 - `sample_size`
   - The length of the audio provided to the model during training, in samples.
 For diffusion models, this is also the raw audio sample length used for inference.
 - `sample_rate`